 Phase III: After being hired by a Law Enforcement Agency as a Law Enforcement Officer, a provisional certificate will be issued upon receipt of a MCJA Notice of Employment and a MCJA Firearms Proficiency Form signed by a Certified MCJA Firearms Instructor.
 The employing agency must provide 80-hours of documented supervision before a regular certification as a Law Enforcement Officer is granted by the Criminal Justice Academy.
 The Chief Law Enforcement Officer will have to sign off on a notarized MCJA Form stating the officer has completed the 80 hours of supervision to his or her satisfaction.
 The part-time law enforcement officer will have one year to complete the 80 hours of supervision.
 An officer may receive an extension by the MCJA Board in extenuating circumstances.

 Phase 1 can be done online at any time and is now available.
 Complete the Phase I application and send it to the academy with payment.

 This list is updated as courses become available.
 Our yearly calendar is completed in June for MCJA courses and dates will be added once the courses are scheduled.

 Please DO NOT send payment with your application, wait until you are accepted into the class.

-As of July 1, 2013, students will be responsible for the following: Title 17A (Maine Criminal Law) & 29A (Maine Traffic Law) are required and may be purchased through your college book store or directly through Swan Island Press, phone 207-666-8291 or email email@example.com
+Students will be responsible for the following: Title 17A (Maine Criminal Law) & 29A (Maine Traffic Law) are required and may be purchased through your college book store or directly through Swan Island Press, phone 207-666-8291 or email email@example.com

 If you have further questions about the Pre-Service, contact Debra Annese at the Academy.